 When processing the transaction on the spot, the system is only checking to see if that account actually exists at that routing number—not if there are funds available for the transaction amount.

-Consider limiting ACH billing to certain trusted customers if you have experienced a high-NSF rate with paper checks or know that your customers have the tendency to have un-reliable payment forms.
+Consider limiting ACH billing to certain trusted customers if you have experienced a high NSF rate with paper checks, or if you know that your customers have the tendency to have unreliable payment forms.

 5. ACH transaction fees will be debited separately from your other transaction costs

 ACH transactions are processed through a different merchant account and a different provider—meaning that the fees debited for the transaction and/or gateway costs will be separate.

 Remember this factor when it comes to your bookkeeping.